digital-skills-for-researchers/coursebook/modules/licensing/assessment.md

 Upon completion of this module you should be able to:

 - a.
 Understand the different features that form licenses
 - b.
-Pick an appropriate license that matches the needs you have for how your data is going to be shared and reused.
+Pick an appropriate license that matches the needs you have for how your data is going to be shared, and reused by others.